trainline/react-skeletor/README.md

   },
   // Predicate specifying whether or not your data is loaded ({ user }) => user === undefined,
-  // Define the placeholder design for our children elements, () => ({
+  // Define the placeholder design for your children elements, () => ({
     color: 'grey',
     backgroundColor: 'grey'